 Westefeld, J.S., Range, L., Jenks Kettmann, J., & Greenfeld, J. (2008).
 Assessing suicide risk in multicultural populations.
 In F. Leong & M. Leach (Eds.), Suicide among racial and ethnic groups: Theory, research, and practice.
 Brunner-Routledge.

 Jenks Kettmann, J. (2008).
 Insights into interviewing and relating to children in the court system.
 Invited by Scott County Juvenile Justice Department to present training to judges, child advocates, detectives, and attorneys on ways to appropriately interview children.

 Madson, M. B., Hasan, N. T., Williams-Nickelson, C., Kettmann, J. J., Van Sickle, K.S.
 (2007).
 The internship supply and demand issue: Graduate students' perspective.
 Training and Education in Professional Psychology, 1, 249-257.

 Jenks Kettmann, J.D., Schoen, E., Cochran, S.V., Moel, J.E., Greenberg, S.T., & Corkery, J.M.
 (2007).
 Increasing severity of psychopathology at counseling centers: A new look.
 Professional Psychology: Research and Practice, 38, 523-529.

 More About Dr. Kettmann

-PSYC 327 Psychology and Treatment of the Juvenile Offender
+Psychology and Treatment of Trauma and the Victim

 Julie Jenks Kettmann